Reviews You Can Rely On

 Buckles

 We compare how easily each buckle is to operate, as well as how durable they are.
-Our favorite buckles were on the Atomic Hawxand Tecnica Zero G because they were super easy to use, even with gloves, and durable.
+Our favorite buckles were on the Lange XT3 and Tecnica Zero G Tour Pro because they were super easy to use, even with gloves, and durable.
+There is something very satisfying about the positive snap of the standard buckles on the overlapping cuff of the Lange boots, in particular.
 Dynafit has slimmed down the buckle arrangement of their flagship TLT series.
 The TLT 7 employed a complicated arrangement of cables and snaps, while the TLT 8 eliminated the cable and some connections.
 We like the more recent closures better than we liked the closures of the TLT 7.
 The newest TLT X (there was no TLT 9) keeps the simple upper buckle of the TLT 8 and swaps in a knob-and-cable mode on the lower foot.
-There is something very satisfying about the positive snap of the standard buckles on the overlapping cuff of the Atomic Hawx and Lange XT3 boots.

 Credit: Jediah Porter